 Failed plan notifications for Slack and Teams now include details on the last person to update a failing test and when they updated it.
-This information can help teams quickly figure out who can help troubleshoot a failure.
+These details can help teams quickly figure out who can help troubleshoot a failure.
 Learn more.

 The Test Details view for cloud runs now includes information on who/what triggered a run and when.
 Learn more.

 - Added a new proxy implementation that can be set using the

 http.proxyTypeconfig flag.
 The legacy proxy library for the mabl CLI would verify SSL certificates even if SSL verification was set to "disabled."
 Learn more.